franklbt/AdaloExtensionPack/AdaloExtensionPack.Core/README.md

 Then inject `IAdaloTableService<SomeEntity>` in your controller/services to connect directly to Adalo tables API.

-> Note: SomeEntity need to inherit from `AdaloExtensionPack.Core.Adalo.AdaloEntity`
+> Note: SomeEntity need to inherit from `AdaloExtensionPack.Core.Tables.Data.AdaloEntity`

 ### Cached tables